awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.migration-process.script-conversion.md

 1. Write YAML configuration files for AWS SCT CLI to convert external files\.

-1. Run AWS SCT CLI on the external scripts using the YAML configuration files\.For more information, see [AWS Schema Conversion Tool CLI and Interactive Mode Reference](https://s3.amazonaws.com/publicsctdownload/AWS+SCT+CLI+Reference.pdf)\.
+1. Run AWS SCT CLI on the external scripts using the YAML configuration files\.
+For more information, see [AWS Schema Conversion Tool CLI and Interactive Mode Reference](https://s3.amazonaws.com/publicsctdownload/AWS+SCT+CLI+Reference.pdf)\.

 1. Fix any warnings and errors in the ETL or report code conversion\.